Tufts University Policy for Accepting Credit Card and eCommerce Payments

 Office of University Counsel

-Executive Sponsor(s): Tom McGurty, Vice President, Finance, and Treasurer
+Executive Sponsor(s): James Hurley, Vice President for Finance and Treasurer

 Responsible Officer(s): Beth McClain, Associate Treasurer, Joel Santos, Manager of Treasury Services, Allison Zwaschka, Merchant Services Administrator